tobiweisss/latex-drawio/README.md

 To simplify the usage the usage the container introduces the `latex-build` command to automatically build `<your-file>.drawio.pdf` from ever `<your-file>.drawio` in the specified directory.
 After that the script calls `latexmk -pdf` for building all the `*.tex` files.

-Following Options are available:
+Following Options are available: </br>
-    -h, --help:     Show the help message
+    -h, --help:     Show the help message </br>
-    -d, --dir:      Specify the input directory to search for *.tex and *.drawio files.
-Default is the current directory -c, --clean:    Clean up all auxiliary files
+    -d, --dir:      Specify the input directory to search for `*.tex` and `*.drawio` files.
+Default is the current directory</br>
+    -c, --clean:    Clean up all auxiliary files </br>

 ## Thanks to
-[rlespinasse](https://github.com/rlespinasse/docker-drawio-desktop-headless) dockerized version of drawio which is used as baseimage
+[rlespinasse](https://github.com/rlespinasse/docker-drawio-desktop-headless) dockerized version of drawio